 Google’s Alphabet Rebranding Didn’t Actually Fail

-Published under Mango Changelog, Oct 10, 2024
+Published under Mango Paper, Oct 10, 2024

 In ATP 607, the hosts discussed about Meta's Orion glasses.
 During the discussion, Marco mentioned that Meta has a pretty overall successful rebranding.
 John responded with Meta's "renaming is going better than Alphabet for sure".
 No one will disagree with John here, but it's actually comparing apples and oranges.